apt21-MCS/house_pack/modlist.md

 * **1.8.1+1.20.1+forge.jar**: Unidentified; likely a specific rendering dependency or a renamed version of a small utility.
 * **Ninjag Bugfix** (`ninjag-yetanotherbugfixyay.jar`): A custom patch mod, likely for a specific server or mod conflict.

----

-### 💡 Additional Ideas for your GitHub Page:

-1. **Dependency Visualization:** You have many "Library" mods (GeckoLib, AzureLib, PuzzlesLib).
-Adding a small table showing which libraries are required for which content mods would help if you ever need to troubleshoot.
-2. **Keybind Conflict List:** You have **Better Combat**, **Carry On**, **Combat Roll**, and **InvMove**.
-These have overlapping default keys.
-Adding a "Recommended Keybinds" section would be very helpful for your users.
-3. **Performance Tiers:** Since you have **Embeddium** and **ModernFix**, you could include a small "Recommended Settings" section for low-end vs. high-end PCs to maximize the benefit of those optimization mods.

-Is there anything else I can help you with today?